 First Wednesday of the month, 10: 30 am; Third Wednesday of the month, 1:30 pm

 Get a behind-the-scenes glimpse at the PreVIEW textile space.
 DAM curatorial and conservation staff offer monthly thematic discussions that share insider insights on their detailed work with textile art collection objects.
 These talks take place twice a month (same topic is covered in each session).
 Ticketed, $5 (in addition to general admission).

-For details on upcoming sessions and ticket information go here or call 720-913-0130.
+For details on upcoming sessions and ticket information online or call 720-913-0130.
 You will need to check in at a welcome center first for a general admission ticket (general admission is free for members; prices vary for nonmembers).
 Please arrive a little early to check in and place your belongings in a locker (if necessary).